Bone Loss in the Elderly Associated with SSRIs

 Synopsis: Older women taking SSRIs had higher rates of hip bone loss compared to both nonusers and TCA users, when measured twice over an average of 5 years.

 Source: Diem SJ, et al. Use of antidepressants and rates of hip bone loss in older women: the study of osteoporotic fractures.
 Arch Intern Med.
 2007;167:1240-1245.

-Women older than age 65 were recruited from multiple sites for the Study of Osteoporotic Fractures, initially excluding women with bilateral hip replacements, inability to walk without help, and African-Americans due to their low incidence of hip fracture.
+Women over age 65 were recruited from multiple sites for the Study of Osteoporotic Fractures, initially excluding women with bilateral hip replacements, inability to walk without help, and African-Americans due to their low incidence of hip fracture.
 Use of selective serotonin reuptake inhibitors (SSRIs) was compared to tricyclic antidepressants (TCA) and nonuse of any antidepressant.
-Women were followed over 8 clinical visits between 1986 through 2004, with assessments of multiple factors, including activities of daily living, medication use, and depression inventories; bone mineral density (BMD) was measured at visits 6 and 8, with an average interval of 5 years between them.
+Women were followed over 8 clinic visits between 1986 through 2004, with assessments of multiple factors including activities of daily living, medication use and depression inventories; bone mineral density (BMD) was measured at visits 6 and 8, with an average interval of 5 years between them.

 The final cohort included 2,722 women from an initial recruitment of 9,704.
 This included a later addition of 12% African-American women.
 An average yearly age-adjusted bone loss of -0.77% at the hip was found in SSRI users, who comprised 8% of the total, contrasted with -0.49% in nonusers.
 Results were not significantly changed by adjustments for multiple confounding factors, including exclusion of the most severely depressed who scored higher on the depression inventory.
 Results also were consistent for both partial and continuous SSRI users.